straightvisions/SV-Events-Lite/README.md

-# sv_events_lite
+# SV Events Lite
-Simple event booking extension for Joomla
+Simple event booking extension for Joomla 3.

+This component is in alpha state, download and install at own risk.